zapbampow/claytoningalls.com/src/content/articles/git-cheatsheet.md

 If the branch you are wondering about is in the list, then it has been merged into the current branch.

-Note: without any other flags this will not return remote branches that have been merged.
-So you may want to checkout the branch in question or `git fetch origin branchName` in order to ensure it is local first.
 ## Undoing Work
 ### Discard unstaged changes in a file:
 ```